ErinFlyingSkyRocket/DjOpenKB/README.md

 DjOpenKB is a Docker-based internal IT knowledge base built with Django.
 It provides a secure article website for IT documentation, public/internal article separation, user article suggestions, role-based review workflows, Active Directory / LDAPS login, local Django login, MFA, Vault-backed secrets, PostgreSQL, Nginx HTTPS, activity logging, and an integrated OpenKB AI chatbot.

 The project is designed for a local VM, lab, or intranet-style deployment.
-A paid public domain is not required.
-The website can be accessed through HTTPS using the Linux server IP address or localhost, while Active Directory can use an internal lab domain such as `openkb.local`.
+A paid public domain is not required during development: users on the reachable internal network can use the browser-facing server IP over HTTPS, for example `https://<INTERNAL_SERVER_IP>:8080`.
+Replace `<INTERNAL_SERVER_IP>` with the approved internal address for the deployment. `localhost` and `127.0.0.1` refer only to the Linux server itself and are not remote-user addresses.
+When a firewall and final DNS name are later introduced, publish only HTTPS and update the trusted host/origin settings to the exact public address.

 ---